Growing Healthy NOLA Neighborhoods

 Growing Local On the Geaux delivers fresh, affordable locally-farmed food and related health-supportive services promoting wellness throughout our community.

-Growing Local on the Geaux is a project of the Recirculating Farms Coalition (RFC) committed to improving the health and wellness of New Orleans residents.
+Growing Local on the Geaux is a project of Recirculating Farms committed to improving the health and wellness of New Orleans residents.
 To achieve this, our primary goals are:

 - Enhance food accessibility and affordability.

 We strive to achieve long term equitable access to fresh, healthy, affordable local food for everyone.
 Therefore our work is currently primarily focused on low-income, underserved neighborhoods in the greater New Orleans, Louisiana community.
 Moreover, teaching people to grow fresh food, both for personal use and as a business, increases availability, as does offering delivery of low cost fresh food weekly – making good food more accessible and affordable throughout the city.

 - Improve the health and wellness of our communities.

 We focus on economic, physical and mental well being.
 Early detection medical screenings can notify people about potential health threats at a time when they can be more easily resolved or managed.
 Additionally, various programs - health supportive cooking demonstrations, farm-to-school classes, nutrition information, professional trainings and more - encourages people to think about and engage in healthy behaviors at all ages and develop the skills and knowledge for long term careers in local food, and farming, making our community healthier overall.

 We aim to train the trainers, to build skills and professionalism in the community.
 One novel component of our project is to provide meaningful training for people interested in food and farm businesses.
 We offer classes at no charge – but the participants in our program over time commit to becoming the future trainers to teach others these skills.
 This inherent “pay it forward” mechanism enables us to continually offer classes taught by skilled professionals in growing food, preparing food and other related green jobs, with very low expenses.